 Lawsuit seeks to keep Medicaid proposal off Nebraska ballot

 LINCOLN, Neb.
-(AP) — Opponents of a measure to expand Medicaid coverage in Nebraska filed a lawsuit Tuesday to try to keep the issue from appearing on the November general-election ballot.
+(AP) — Opponents of a measure to expand Medicaid coverage in Nebraska have filed a lawsuit to try to keep the issue from appearing on the November general-election ballot.

-The lawsuit contends that the petition violates the Nebraska Constitution as well as a law that dictates how state money can be spent.
+The lawsuit argues that the petition violates Nebraska’s Constitution as well as a law that dictates how state money can be spent.

 The petition drive’s campaign manager, Meg Mandy, says the lawsuit is “clearly a desperate attempt to block the people’s ability to voice their opinion on this issue and ensure affordable health care for 90,000 Nebraskans.”